harness/harness/.github/readme.md

 You can generate a token by logging into your GitHub account and going to Settings -> Personal access tokens.

 Next we tag the PR's with the fixes or enhancements labels.
-If the PR does not fufil the requirements, do not add a label.
+If the PR does not fulfill the requirements, do not add a label.

 **Before moving on make sure to update the version file `version/version.go && version/version_test.go`.**